mbsa-tud/tsad_platform/README.md

 To add more models to the platform (deep-learning, classic machine learning or statistical), proceed as follows:

 1. Define the `modelOptions` struct mentioned before.
 You can create a `JSON` file (use the `tsad_platform_config_all.json` file as reference or add your model to this file directly) as mentioned above.
-Alternativeley, edit the `ModelSelection.mlapp` file within the `src > pupup_apps` folder.
+Alternatively, edit the `ModelSelection.mlapp` file within the `src > pupup_apps` folder.
 Use other examples in that file as a guideline on how to add your model.
 2. Add the training and detection function calls to the source code of the platform.
 The process for deep-learning and other models (E.g. classic machine-learning and statistical algorithms) slightly differs.
 See [Add deep-learning anomaly detection models](#add-deep-learning-anomaly-detection-models) and [Add other models](#add-other-models) for more information.
 3. (optional) Enable optimization for your model: [Enable optimization](#optional-enable-optimization-for-your-model).
-4. (optional) If you require the data to be transformed in another way as provided by the platform, see [Custom data preparation](#optional-custom-data-preparation) for more information.
+4. (optional) If you require the dataset to be transformed in another way than provided by the platform, see [Custom data preparation](#optional-custom-data-preparation) for more information.
 5. (optional) [Add custom threshold](#optional-custom-threshold).